 The Bay Horse Tavern

 Bay Horse is a frequently haunted spot by the Finest team, and one thing we love about them is their delicious rotisserie meat.
 Sure, you can get your hands on this at any time of the week, but Sunday’s are special because they go for full Sunday roast vibes using this succulent meat at the core.
 Choose from chicken or beef sirloin with all the trimmings with a mushroom wellington for veggies- you really cannot go wrong.
-I cannot find a picture of it so it looks like I am going to have to go back and get one.
-What a shame.

 Finding yourself holed up in the stunning Refuge on a cold, windy, wet Sunday afternoon, you’d be absolutely mental to not want to give their brilliant Roast Dinner Platter a try, mainly because it’s one of the best roasts in the city.
 It might seem a bit pricey at £39 but for that you get a huge pile of roast beef, suckling pig and chicken, perfectly accompanied with all the usual mod-cons including perfectly crunchy-fluffy roasties, Yorkshires and their fantastic Vimto-braised red cabbage.
 I mean, just look at the picture.

 An Indian restaurant that does a Sunday Roast!?
 Surely not!
 Well, Zouk get involved every Sunday with a selection of their unique roast dinners, with a little bit of an Indian twist – just to infuriate all you staunch traditionalists out there.
 For me I love it, there’s nothing wrong with giving the roast dinner a bit of a kick up the arse with some spice – and with Zouk’s succulent meat and spicy gravy – they’ve gone and done it.
 If you give them 24 hours’ notice they can do a whole stuffed lamb for you too!